ApolloLegacy/LuAA/README.md

     <img src="http://i51.tinypic.com/169g9af.png">
 </p>

-LuAA (abbr. for Lua Ace Attorney) is a mobile adventure game engine programmed in an open-source distribution of the extensible language, Lua, namely MicroLua.
+LuAA (abbreviated for Lua Ace Attorney) is a mobile adventure game engine programmed in an open-source distribution of the extensible language, Lua, namely MicroLua.
 MicroLua is designed for ARM hardware architecture, specifically for an ARM7/ARM9 processor configuration found in the Nintendo DS.
 Thus, it disallows allocation of memory past 4MB, internally.
 It is packaged with the compiled (proprietary) ARM7/ARM9 binaries to prevent user manipulation.
 However, the front-end programmed in MicroLua is powerful enough for user customizability (re-compile all included files using NDSTool).
 LuAA placed <a href="http://www.neoflash.com/forum/index.php/topic,5608.0.html">1st in the Neoflash Spring Coding Competition 2009</a>, winning a $300 prize.

 Compilation
 ---------------------------------------------------------------------------------------------------------